P14159492/Test/README.md

 Proximity, Alignment, Repetition and Contrast (PARC) should be considered when designing a website, as these are the four fundamentals.

 Proximity: Similar content should be grouped together; done by using similar styles.

-Alignment: Content on the page should be layout out, which should be easy to read and see for the user.
+Alignment: Content on the website should be structured, so it is easy to read and view for the user.
 The page/ website is seen as whole.

 Repetition: This provides consistency throughout the whole website.
+The title of the website is placed consistently throughout the website.
+The navigation bar is also placed at the top of the website throughout.

 Contrast: Even though the website should blend together, there should be some distinction between some images and some text.
+The headings are in larger size, compared to the content of the website.

 ## Conclusion
 During the course of this module, I have learnt the basics of how to utilise HTML5, JavaScript and CSS to create a simple functional website, which can also be applied to real life situations.
 This module has encouraged me to apply and further develop these skills in the future.

 ## References
 1. Content:

 Adams, D. (2017).
 King Power Stadium | Leicester City FC | Football Ground Guide. [online] Footballgroundguide.com.
 Available at: http://www.footballgroundguide.com/leagues/king-power-stadium-leicester-city.html [Accessed 3 Dec.
 2017].

 Bbc.co.uk. (n.d.).
 BBC - History - King Richard III (pictures, video, facts & news). [online] Available at: http://www.bbc.co.uk/history/people/king_richard_iii [Accessed 3 Dec.
 2017].